kumokay/CS35L/final_hint.md

   * find grep mv ls chmod wget tr ln touch sleep cat sort shuf grep apt-get
 - How to use `|`, `&&`, `>`, `<`, etc

-### short answer and coding: 6 * 5 => 30
+### coding: 6 * 5 => 30
 - Assignment 2.
 Shell scripting
   * how to manipulate text from the command line with sed and regular expression
 - Assignment 3.
 Modifying and rewriting software
-  * given a patch file, what is the result after applied the patch
+  * given the source code and a patch file, what is the result after applied the patch
 - Assignment 4.
 C programming and debugging
   * how to use malloc and free correctly
 - Assignment 6.
 Multithreaded performance
-  * given a piece of c code, modify it to make it multithreaded
+  * given a piece of c code, modify it and make it multithreaded
 - Assignment 7.
 Dynamic linking
-  * write a makefile to build your project
+  * given some gcc commands to build a project, write a makefile based on those commands

 ### open-ended question: 4 * 10 => 40 (print out the slides and you can find the aswer)
 - Assignment 5.
 System call programming and debugging
 - Assignment 7.
 Dynamic linking
 - Assignment 8.
 SSH setup and use in applications
 - Assignment 9.
 Change management

+### other things
+- We will not ask you to write a shell script or a python script
+- We will not ask you any question regarding emacs, vim, and other editors
+- We will not ask you any question regarding beaglebone setup
+- There will be a bonus question (10 points) that you can use any language you like (either c, c++, or python).
+But the maximum you can get in total is still 100 points.

 ### sample questions:
 - one-liner linux command: